Prince Mired witnessed the mine clearance activities in the North

 Addressing media during the visit, the Prince stated that although it was a very difficult task and costly, the clearance of landmines is very important for the people living in the area as well as for the prosperity of the region.

-“Sri Lanka would be very successful in landmine issue and said that all the donor countries would rally around Sri Lanka on this noble course”, he said.
+“Sri Lanka would be very successful in landmine issue and all the donor countries would rally around Sri Lanka on this noble course”, he said.

 All agencies who involve in Humanitarian De-Mining in Sri Lanka has cleared 1,233,368 km2 as at 31st December 2017.
 They have recovered 735, 444 Anti-Personnel mines, 2,073 Anti-tank mines, and 556,385 of Explosive Remnants of War (ERW).